freenas/freenas-docs/userguide/storage.rst

 causes icons to appear at the bottom of the screen:
 :guilabel:`Create Snapshot`, :guilabel:`Promote Dataset`,
 :guilabel:`Edit zvol`, and :guilabel:`Destroy zvol`.
 Similar to datasets, a zvol name cannot be changed.
-Deleting a zvol also removes all snapshots of that zvol.
+Choosing to delete a zvol warns that all snapshots of that zvol will also be deleted.

 .. _Managing Encrypted Volumes: